Cove Security Review 2026

 Here’s where Cove really shines.
 This is, in my opinion, the best value in home security right now.

-When I ordered my system, I was able to get 70% off with a free indoor camera.
-My total for the equipment was $250.48.
-That covered the touchscreen panel, the hub, three cameras (indoor, doorbell, outdoor), door and window sensors, a motion sensor, and a glass break sensor.
-Enough to cover my whole house at about 2,100 square feet.
+When I ordered my Cove system, I was able to get 70% off with a free indoor camera.
+My total for the Cove security equipment was $250.48.
+That covered the touchscreen alarm panel, the Cove hub, three security cameras (indoor, doorbell, outdoor), door and window sensors, a motion detector, and a glass break detector.
+Enough to cover my whole home at about 2,100 square feet.

-You pay for the equipment upfront, and since there’s no contract, you own everything outright from day one.
+You pay for the Cove security equipment upfront, and since there’s no contract, you own everything outright from day one.

 > > Cove Promo Get: 70% OFF + Free Indoor Camera